bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Previously, manually creating one required implementing a family of four inseparable traits.
 In **Bevy 0.10**, we've used generic associated types to reduce this to just two traits: `SystemParam` and `ReadOnlySystemParam`.

-The preferred way to implement this trait is to use `#[derive(SystemParam)]`, so the previous change will be invisible to most users.
-However, the derive macro has recieved a host of miscellaneous improvements to reduce friction:
+Additionally, the `#[derive(SystemParam)]` macro has received a host of miscellaneous improvements to reduce friction:

 * **Flexibility**: you are no longer forced to declare lifetimes you don't use.
 Tuple structs are now allowed, and const generics don't break things.
 * **Encapsulation**: a long-standing bug has been fixed that leaked the types of private fields.
 Now, `SystemParam`s can properly encapsulate private world data.